ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 - Should I stop the container after creating the environment?
 - When trying to train on "canada-a100-x1-p3-ws" I get `Failed to build shape list from priority list, as no shapes matched the priority list`, same for "canada-h100-x1-p3-ws".
 Why some machines are only available for workstation and not for burst experiments?
 - It would be nice to be able to sort the shapes by cost, and show also the cost per GPU (not just the total cost)
+- It would be nice to be able to batch delete previous experiments, to have a cleaner interface in the web

 ## Results